-This time the all-new series of Coast is exploring the glorious diversity and endless delights offered by our beaches.
-The British Isles' stunning range of sand, shingle and rock formations creates some unique havens for wildlife and the sea-girt margins of our isles are Britain's treasure chest, where forgotten stories of heroism and ingenuity lay waiting to be discovered.
+Coast explores the glorious diversity and endless delights offered by our beaches.
+The British Isles' stunning range of sand, shingle and rock formations creates some wonderful, unique havens for wildlife and opens up surprising possibilities for human endeavour and outright pleasure.
+Now the Coast team can reveal these in 'The Secret Life of Beaches'.

 In Scotland, zoologist and ex-soldier Andy Torbet braves one of the most dangerous beaches in Britain.
-Andy investigates how an RAF bombing range on the sands manages to double as a secret retreat for a colony of seals, who seem to thrive while basking within earshot of the bomb blasts.
+Andy investigates how a RAF bombing range on the sands manages to double as a secret retreat for a colony of seals, who seem to thrive while basking within earshot of the bomb blasts.